SNAP Benefits in New Jersey: How to Apply and Qualify

 SNAP Employment & Training (E&T)

-This was a one-time benefit for children on free or reduced-price school meals who missed other pandemic aid.
-Cards were mailed automatically to eligible households.
-You can find details and help information online.
+This was a one-time $99.62 food benefit for children eligible for free or reduced-price school meals who missed other pandemic aid.
+The funds were pre-loaded onto a Way2Go Mastercard.

 Summer EBT (Summer Electronic Benefit Transfer for Children)